Notes

 Rails Delegated Types

-Aug 22, 2024
+Aug 22, 2024 #rails #ruby

 Today I stumbled upon Rails delegated types, a feature added in Rails 7.
 The paradigm can be used as an alternative to single table inheritance and purely abstract ActiveRecord classes.
 Keeping this one in my back pocket to use next time I come across a problem where I want the superclass view to be separately "queryable" in its own table without having to store all of unrelated subclass attributes in that same table.